 Developing an in-depth understanding of community health and the care of vulnerable and underserved populations is at the heart of our residency training philosophy.

 We understand that healthy communities are the key to reducing health care disparities and that working upstream, before a risk factor has the chance to cause disease, often yields the greatest impact.
-Our community-oriented approach recognizes the role of social determinants of health and the role environment plays in supporting or preventing wellness.
+Our community-oriented approach recognized the role of social determinants of health, adverse childhood experiences (ACEs), and the role the environment plays in supporting or preventing wellness.

 This philosophy, along side the desire to graduate top-notch family doctors who are prepared to serve in any practice setting, underpins the Community Medicine curriculum.

 Our residents are integrated into community clinics and the community at large.
 Rotations and continuity experiences provide our residents with skills unique to practicing in under-resourced environments and public health while developing connections with community partners.
-Through a partnership with the Vallejo City Unified School District’s (VCUSD) “Full Service Community Schools,” our residents gain experience designing and implementing a real-world community intervention.
+Through a partnership with the Vallejo City Unified School District’s (VCUSD) “Full-Service Community Schools,” our residents gain experience leading stakeholder discussions with community organizations to facilitate opportunities to improve the health and wellbeing of students, teachers, and parents.
 Additional experiences can include school-based health clinics, mentoring, and teaching.
 Through teaching sessions, we explore topics related to healthcare disparities, social determinants of health, culturally competent care, domestic violence, and more.
 We also integrate hands-on didactics including workshops, community mapping exercises, and service-based group activities.

 Read more about our current community outreach activities here:

 In addition to elective time, there is required curriculum in each year of training supported by several dedicated faculty members and our own Community Medicine Global Health fellows.